soverenio/docs/docs/administration/troubleshooting-agent.md

       hostPID: true
 ```

-!!! warning "make sure the security context is set right"
+!!! warning "Make sure the security context for interceptors is set right"
     Since interceptors listen to the host's virtual interfaces, the containers they run in require such permissions.
 Otherwise interceptors will fail to acquire any traffic.

 ### Checking pods